Seminars & Events

 1. Completion of General Education Curriculum requirements.

 2. At least 24 semester-hours in history, 16 of which must be taken at the 300 or 400 level.
+At least one of those classes must be a 400-level class.
 History courses should be drawn from at least two of the six areas of study: the United States; Europe; Asia; Africa; Latin America; and Comparative, Thematic, Global.

 3. A grade of C- or better must be received in each course of the minor and the cumulative grade-point-average of courses used to satisfy the minor must be at least 2.0.